Interesting Research Supporting a Content Marketing Strategy

 What does is look like?

 There are three components to content marketing.
-As the name implies, it’s comprised of original content, search engine optimisation and social media.
+As the name implies, it’s composed of original content, search engine optimisation and social media.
 If you’re interested in pursuing a content marketing strategy, you must consider all of them together.
-People have to find your website (SEO), they have to be informed, educated or entertained at your website (Content), and you have tell them what you have and where you put it.
+People have to find your website (SEO), they have to be informed, educated or entertained at your website (Content), and you have to tell them what you have and where you put it.
 (Social Media).

 A favourite quote of mine concerning content marketing comes from The Tippingpoint Labs:

-Social media boils down to the marriage of two main concepts — content and conversation.
+Social media boils down to the marriage of two main concepts: content and conversation.
 Without content, conversation is mere networking.
 Without conversation, content is dead.
 It goes nowhere.

 Still not convinced?